 VIII.
 Matters concerning education and training including technical assistance to developing countries

 Promotional activities (seminars, exhibitions, visits, advertising, etc.)

-In order to realize effective use of IP information in medium and small-sized enterprises and universities/research institutions, NCIPI dispatches Patent Information Advisers to each prefectures to give advices for IP information search method, and to hold training courses, thus responding to various demands regarding the use of the IP information.
+In order to realize effective use of IP information in medium and small-sized enterprises and universities/research institutions, NCIPI dispatches Patent Information Advisers to each prefecture to give advices for prior art search method and to hold training courses, thus responding to various demands regarding the use of the IP information.

 Training courses for national and foreign participants